-If you’re wondering how to find a dependable cleaning lady (or gentleman – this is 2019 after all), know that it is a difficult task.
+If you’re wondering how to find a dependable vacation rental cleaning crew, know that it is a difficult task.
 When you find one, it’s like winning the lottery.
 A strong economy and tight job market don’t help the situation.

 That’s why hosts must show appreciation to their cleaners, whenever possible.
 After all, being stuck without a cleaning crew, when your vacation rental is two time zones away, could put your operation out of commission and force cancelations.

 A little background about me.
 I started up a blog called Abandoned Cubicle roughly three years ago.
 After a few decades of churning through Corporate America, I was ready to leave it behind.
 Real estate became my golden ticket, and the opportunities to buy rentals after the housing crash of 2008 were abundant.

 I wound up purchasing four long-term rentals for over four years.
 I was (and still am) learning the ropes about being a landlord and property manager.
 Having been a landlord for 6 years now, the worst problem I’ve had to deal with has been letting in locked-out tenants.
 (Knock on wood!!)

 I never really had ambitions to take on short-term Airbnb-style hospitality business.
 But, the rental market dynamics were changing quickly.
 You simply couldn’t find good deals in our market any more.
 Modest, but solid starter homes that were going for $150,000 were spiking up to $175,000 or higher.

 Sure, a few lower price homes popped up now and then, but they all needed serious rehab.
 And dropping a lot of coin up-front on a rental property isn’t a smart investment move unless it’s a deep discount or auction property taken on the super-cheap…